miragejs/miragejs/README.md

 That's it!
 Now whenever your Pretender server starts up, this data will be added to its store under the `contacts` key (since that's the name of the file).

 To return this data from an endpoint, let's create our first route.
-We'll use the **stub** helper method to easily interact with our server's store.
+We'll use the **stub** helper method to easily interact with our server's store (which now has these contacts in it).

 Create the file `app/pretender/config.js` and export a function: